-Which metrics are included on Short.cm Clickstream
+What metrics are included in Short.cm Clickstream

 You can track the detailed data of each click, thanks to the clickstream feature.
 For example, the user-agent request header identifies the application type, operating system, software vendor, or software version of the requesting software user agent.

 - Short link — a link that was clicked.

 - Date/time — time when a link was clicked.